I-JEPA: The First Human-Like Computer Vision Model

 Generative SSL.
 Mask part of the input image and train to reconstruct the image

 In this approach we also want to have an encoder that can get an image and generate meaningful embeddings.
-To train that encoder, during training we mask or corrupt random parts of the input image, and then use another model which is called a decoder, to get the embeddings the encoder returns, in order to reconstruct the image.
+To train that encoder, during training we mask or corrupt random parts of the input image.
+The encoders yields embeddings for the masked image.
+A different model, called a decoder, tries to reconstruct the image given the encoder outputs.

-However, this approach usually reaches lower semantic levels and underperforms comparing to the invariance-based approach.
+However, this approach usually achieves lower semantic levels and underperforms comparing to the invariance-based approach.

 I-JEPA Self-Supervised Learning